 The following table lists how many electrical and power transmission installers graduations there were in 2018-2019 for each degree level.

-What Will You Learn as an Electrical & Power Installation Major?
+What Electrical & Power Installation Majors Need to Know

-An O*NET survey asked people with careers related to electrical transmission installation to rate how important certain subject areas were to their job.
-The following are some of the results of that survey.
-Importance was rated on a scale of 1 to 5 with 5 being most important.
+O*NET surveyed people in occupations related to electrical transmission installation and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Electrical Transmission Installation Majors

 Electrical Transmission Installation majors often go into careers in which the following knowledge areas are important:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.